BRITISH RED CROSS

 WHAT IS A HOUSE IN MULTIPLE OCCUPATION (HMO)?

-For more information about HMOs and about legislation relating to HMOs, we suggest you take a look at these websites:
+For information about HMOs and legislation relevant to HMOs, visit:

 Nottingham City Council publish a regularly up-dated Register of Licensed HMOs, which can be downloaded from the appropriate link in this page: http://www.nottinghamcity.gov.uk/HMO.
 Scroll to, and open up, 'Resources and Documents'.
 The HMO Public Register is the last item on the list.

 Complaints about licensed HMOs can be made directly by e-mailing: firstname.lastname@example.org.
-For advice or help relating to the condition and management of your privately rented property
+For advice or help relating to the condition and management of your privately rented property you can:

 Telephone: 0115 915-2020 (Option 4)